 To find out what has recently been published within the Cochrane Library, please click here.

-Cochrane Oral Health's unofficial individualised impact factor for 2015 is 4.900 (50 publications cited 245 times), and ranks our research on a par with the 2nd journal of the 89 journals in the Dentistry, Oral Surgery and Medicine category.
-This means that research published by our editorial base in 2013 and 2014 was cited, on average, 4.900 times in 2015.
+Cochrane Oral Health's unofficial individualised impact factor for 2016 is 3.854 (41 publications cited 158 times), and ranks our research very slightly beneath the 5th placed journal (International Journal of Oral Science) in the listed 90 journals under the Dentistry, Oral Surgery and Medicine category.
+This means that research published by our editorial base in 2014 and 2015 was cited, on average, 3.854 times in 2016.